subsquid/eth-archive/README.md

 All binaries can be started like `cargo run --release --bin eth-archive-<ingester/parquet-writer/gateway>` from the project root.

-The machine that will run gateway and parquet writer needs to have about 500 GB storage, maybe 1TB to be safe.
+The machine that will run gateway and parquet writer needs to have about 1TB of storage.
 It also needs to have 32GB of ram.

 Postgres instance needs to be a big one (Maybe 1TB of storage and high amount of ram) because currently ingester is configured to put up to 1000000 blocks of data into it.